Text and images are copyright. All rights reserved.

 We had the usual games in their season - skipping, ball games, hoops, marbles, conkers.

 Opposite the school was an embankment with huge old chestnut trees.
 Lots of roots were exposed down the bank where we played 'houses' and 'shops'.
 The dips and holes were cooking places or cupboards.
 Our 'food' was conkers, acorns, seeds and 'hips & haws' (hawthorn).

 We ate the young leaves of the hawthorn, made pipes with elder twigs, crushed elderberries for drinks or just ate them as they came off the tree.

 We picked wild flowers in the Spring - primroses and violets.

-In the Autumn we collected rose hips for the Government to make Rose Hip Syrup (for vital Vitamin C).
 The Autumn harvest was another great time - watching the binders and the corn being stooked, with the men chasing the rabbits and the women gleaning for chicken feed.